Rebirth (Futurama): Production

 On June 9, 2009, 20th Century Fox announced that Comedy Central had picked up the show for 26 new half-hour episodes to begin airing in mid-2010.
 A smaller writing crew returned.
 It was originally announced that main voice actors Billy West, John DiMaggio, and Katey Sagal would return as well, but on July 17, 2009, it was announced that a casting notice was posted to replace the entire cast when 20th Century Fox Television would not meet their salary demands.
-Many fans were disheartened to see that the cast was not at the Futurama booth at San Diego Comic-Con International.
-According to Phil LaMarr (who voiced Hermes on the show), the cast's invitation was retracted by Fox because of a dispute over the salaries.
+Many fans were disheartened to see that the cast was not at the Futurama booth at San Diego Comic-Con.
+According to Phil LaMarr (who voices Hermes on the show), the cast's invitation was retracted by Fox because of a dispute over the salaries.

 Near the end of a message from Maurice LaMarche that was sent to members of the "Save the Voices of Futurama" group on Facebook, LaMarche announced that the original cast would indeed be returning for the new episodes.
 The Toronto Star confirmed, announcing on their website that the original cast of Futurama have signed contracts with Fox to return for 26 more episodes.
 Similarly, an email sent to fans from Cohen and Groening reported that West, Sagal, DiMaggio, LaMarche, MacNeille, Tom, LaMarr, and Herman would all be returning for the revival, set to air in June 2010.

 Cohen told Newsday in August 2009 that the reported 26-episode order means, "It will be up to 26.
 I can't guarantee it will be 26.
 But I think there's a pretty good chance it'll be exactly 26.
 Fox has been a little bit cagey about it, even internally.
 But nobody is too concerned.
 We're plunging ahead".
 Two episodes were in the process of being voice-recorded at that time, with an additional "six scripts ... in the works, ranging in scale from 'it's a crazy idea that someone's grandmother thought of' to 'it's all on paper'. ..."The first episode is tentatively titled 'Rebirth' — and in a surprisingly literal fashion, as things turn out".